deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 curl -v https://<DNS_Name/floating_ip>
 ```

 > 💡 **Tip:** For automated http/s-cert renewal via letscenrypt, you need to setup a DNS-entry for the allocated floating-ip from the `dmz` pool.
-When spinning up the cluster it can happen that the certification process fails, since the Ocatvia Loadbalancer often needs a longer time to be provisionend.
+When spinning up the cluster it can happen that the certification process fails, since the Octavia Loadbalancer often needs a longer time to be ready in openstack.
 Often it is enough to restart the pod which is in charge of running the certification.

 ### 5.9 Troubleshooting